Oghenesuvwe-dev/NSKAI-RAG-Bootcamp-2025/README.md

 1. **Ingestion:** The `youtubeloader` fetches the video transcript using `yt-dlp` and cleans it.
 2. **Chunking:** The `chunker` splits the clean transcript into smaller, overlapping documents.
-3. **Indexing:** The `vectorstore` helper uses custom hash-based embeddings to create numerical vectors for each chunk and stores them in a Chroma vector database.
+3. **Indexing:** The `vectorstore` helper uses custom hash-based embeddings to create numerical vectors for each chunk and stores them in a simple in-memory vector store.
-4. **Retrieval:** When a question is asked, the `retriever` finds the most relevant chunks from ChromaDB using similarity search.
+4. **Retrieval:** When a question is asked, the `retriever` finds the most relevant chunks using cosine similarity search.
 5. **Generation:** The top-ranked chunks and the original question are passed to the Groq LLM within a structured prompt, which then generates the final, grounded answer.